August 2019 Advocacy Update

-We are working with the Commission to extend the effective date by 30-90 days
+We worked with the City Commission to extend the effective date by 45 days

 New requirements for Miami Beach hotels

-- Must provide housekeepers and certain employees with devices that can be used to easily notify management or security about an attack or threat.
+• Must provide housekeepers and certain employees with devices that can be used to easily summon security to the location of an attack or threat.

 FL LEGISLATIVE RECAP

 We successfully advocated against preemption bills that would have eliminated current local authority and grandfathered ordinances.

 Preemption bills fail

 • Due to our collective efforts, SB 824 stalled in Senate a committee and HB 987 was not brought up for a vote in the full House.

 • Our members sent more than 400 emails and made more than 90 calls to key legislators in opposition to short term rental preemption bills.